As bloggers go, we’re always trying to get more things done.

 Social media productivity tools

-The Buffer App is one of my favorite social media automation tools.
+The Buffer App is one of my favorite social media automation tools, however, these days I no longer use it.

 With Buffer, you can schedule or post messages directly to Twitter, Facebook, Google+ and more all from a single place.